SummaryRead the full fact sheet

 - If you need a nebuliser, allow for different voltages and power points when travelling overseas.
 You may need to obtain a power-point adaptor.

-- Make sure that the nebuliser pump can be used on the plane.
+- If you need a nebuliser, make sure that the nebuliser pump can be used on the plane.
 You will need to make prior arrangements with the airline if you need to use your nebuliser on board the aircraft.

-- Make sure you thoroughly understand how to use any unfamiliar equipment before you leave.
+- Make sure you thoroughly understand how to use any unfamiliar medications and devices before you leave.

 Asthma travel considerations